Yvette Cooper returns as Starmer reshuffles his shadow cabinet

 Former leader Ed Miliband becomes shadow climate change secretary, while Jonathan Reynolds takes on his former portfolio of business, energy and industrial strategy.

-“With this reshuffle we are a smaller, more focused shadow cabinet that mirrors the shape of the Government we are shadowing,” he said.
+“With this reshuffle we are a smaller, more focused shadow cabinet that mirrors the shape of the Government we are shadowing,” Sir Keir said.

 “We must hold the Conservative Government to account on behalf of the public and demonstrate that we are the right choice to form the next government.”